 CRAZY STRAWS

-When I first started this project, I wanted to do it to help bring attention to the fact that plastic straws are one of the most commonly littered items in the world.
-But while searching for 100,000 of them, I ended up noticing some things that gave me a unique perspective on the plastic straw problem that I want to share with everyone...
+When I first started this project, I simply wanted to help bring attention to the fact that plastic straws are one of the most commonly littered items in the world.
+But while searching for 100,000 of them, I ended up discovering some things that gave me unique perspective on the plastic straw problem that I want to share with everyone...

-It is rarely "just a straw" that people throw on the ground.
-And come to think of it, I've never actually seen someone throw "just a straw" on the ground.
-(But I've definitely seen people throw plastic cups on the ground that have a straw in them.)
+It is rarely "just a straw" that people throw on the ground, and come to think of it, I've never actually seen someone throw "just a straw" on the ground, but I've definitely seen people throw plastic cups on the ground that had a straw in them.

-And for anyone who might be thinking that some of the cups in this picture are made of paper or foam and not plastic, the reason that paper cups don't leak is that they are coated with a layer of plastic, and the foam that foam cups are made of is a material known as "polystyrene" (which is a light and fluffy form of plastic) and therefore, none of the cups in this picture are "plastic-free".
+And for anyone who might be thinking that some of the cups in this picture are made of paper or foam and not plastic, the reason that paper cups don't leak is because they are coated with a thin layer of polyethylene (PE) which is a form of plastic, and foam cups are made of expanded polystyrene (EPS) which is a light and fluffy form of plastic, and therefore, none of the cups in this picture are "plastic-free".

-And based on the types of of cups that I find with straws in them, rather than encouraging people to break their habit of using plastic straws by switching to an alternative (such as "paper straws") I would encourage people to get healthy and break their habit of eating fast-food and drinking caffeine, because that ultimately seems to be where almost all of the plastic straws I find littered on the ground are coming from.
+And based on the types of of cups that I find with straws in them, rather than encouraging people to break their habit of using plastic straws, I would encourage people to get healthy and break their habit of eating fast-food and drinking caffeine, because that seems to be where almost all of the plastic straws that I find littered on the ground are ultimately coming from.

 Would you like "unnecessary paper" or "unnecessary plastic" with that "unnecessary straw" that you're not even going to use and are just going to throw on the ground?